 - Grain elevator manager – buying grain from farmers and selling them supplies.
 Yes, I can still tell the difference between a #1 red spring wheat and a #2.

 - Part time, unpaid, chair of political party constituency association and campaign manager for provincial and federal elections

 - Information Technology: worked my way up from programmer to architect.
 This was really about ten more careers as I spent a few years on each, learning what people did so I could design and build systems to help them.
 I was Open Group certified as a Distinguished Chief Architect.
 Now retired.
 That involved a lot of travel and also gave me some more research and teaching experience as I took time out (paid) to do those.

 In my spare time, I grow plants and learn stuff.
-I read a half-dozen scientific journal articles a week and try to do the equivalent of a university course per semester at a level above whatever I already know, in anything and everything, mostly in sciences, history, philosophy, literature or whatever takes my fancy.
+I read scientific journal articles and books and try to do the equivalent of a university course per semester at a level above whatever I already know, in anything and everything, mostly in sciences, history, philosophy, literature or whatever takes my fancy.
 I’ve done that whenever not in formal full-time school, about 40 years so far, so I’ve learned a lot and forgotten a lot too.

 I once knew enough French to work in that language.
 After 20 years, that has faded as far as speaking it goes, for lack of practice, though I still read it fairly fluently.

 Politically, I come from a traditionally working-class conservative family; that peculiar set who think that by voting for the upper class, they improve their chances of joining them.
 I was also under the inherited delusion that because women had the vote and were now allowed to work outside the home and attend the same schools as I did, that equality had been achieved.